The Coulomb problem in iron based superconductors: Introduction

 The robust appearance of superconductivity in a wide variety of Fermi surface morphologies, despite the absence of nodes in the gap to symmetry-protect against the Coulomb constraint, leads us to consider the possibility that the condensate takes advantage of the large number of s-wave pairing channels, adapting the orbital entanglement to minimize the Coulomb interaction.
 Such {\sl orbital and k-space flexibility} (OKP) would hypothetically allow the condensate to ``rotate'' within a manifold of almost degenerate orbital pairing channels to satisfy the Coulomb constraint, approximately preserving the transition temperature, $T_{c}$ (see Fig.~\ref{fig:Flexibility}).
 In this scenario, as the electronic structure changes from material to material, the pairing channel flexibly rearranges in response to the the large space of Fermi-surface morphologies.

-In this paper, we examine orbital and k-space flexibility as a way to solve the Coulomb problem.
+Motivated by these promising arguments, which are implicitly assumed in many theories of FeSC, we present a comprehensive study of orbital and k-space flexibility as a way to solve the Coulomb problem.
 Our principle conclusion, based on both phenomenological arguments and microscopic calculations, is that OKF requires an internal degeneracy amongst the pairing states.
 The apparent absence of such a degeneracy leads to a failure of orbital flexibility, forcing us to reconsider the singlet pairing assumption, as we discuss in the conclusions.

 The paper is structured as follows: Section~\ref{sec:PhenomenologicalLandau} is primarily phenomenological, {and conceptually} explain{s} the Coulomb constraints and the idea of orbital and k-space flexibility.
 Sec.~\ref{sec:Microscopics} provides {a systematic classification} of the superconducting matrix gap functions within the space of $t_{2g}$ states {and} supporting, microscopic calculations.
 We summarize the derivation of the Landau theory and analyze a t-J model for a family of electronic structures.
 We conclude with {a criticism and} an outlook, Sec.~\ref{sec:SummaryOutlook}, in which we discuss resolutions of the Coulomb conundrum beyond the spin-singlet s-wave channel.